 UnionPay has become the third-largest international bank card brand by its issued card base with more than 16 million UnionPay Cards issued to date in Hong Kong.
 This includes specialty cards such as the RMB ATM card, double-currency ATM card, RMB credit card, double-currency credit card and Hong Kong dollar prepaid card.
 That is an average of two cards per Hong Kong resident.

 Hong Kong was the first market for UnionPay when it launched its international expansion strategy in 2004 and foreign card usage in Japan and Thailand has surged several times in 2015 with increased spending in Europe, Korea and Taiwan.
 UnionPay cards issued in Korea, Japan and Singapore has also seen a a significant increase in spending.
-UnionPay has also incentivised cardholders with exclusive privileges offer by businesses overseas as well as offer exclusive privileges such as global restaurant reservations, airport VIP lounges and taxi services to Hong Kong residents abroad.
+UnionPay has also incentivised cardholders with exclusive privileges offered by businesses overseas as well as offer exclusive privileges such as global restaurant reservations, airport VIP lounges and taxi services to Hong Kong residents abroad.

 Today UnionPay cardmembers can withdraw cash with their cards from all local ATMs and pay their bills at all Point of Sales terminals.
 UnionPay cards in Hong Kong can also be used at almost 5,000 POS terminals with the UnionPay QuickPass function.
 Flash payment can be used at SOGO and 7-Eleven stores with more supermarkets, stores, restaurants and pharmacies added to the list.
 It has launched online and offline promotions for UnionPay cardmembers targeting daily living essentials of Hong Kong and Macao residents.
 QuickPass privileges are offered by Sogo Hong Kong, Toys “R” Us and Macao New Yaohan as well as spending privileges at Lan Kwai Fong and V City market.